inupaUdara/Student-Management-System/README.md

 This website is developed by using MERN(MongoDB, Express, React, Node).

 ## List of implemented features

-1.Login user for Teacher, Admin
+1. Login user for Teacher, Admin
-2.Admin create user accounts of teachers (CRUD Services) 3.Teacher add and manage students.
+2. Admin create user accounts of teachers (CRUD Services)
+3. Teacher add and manage students.

 ## Installation Steps: